jarun/buku/README.md

       -u, --update [N]     update fields of bookmark at DB index N refresh all titles, if no arguments
-                           refresh title of bookmark at N, if only N is specified without any update modifiers to change url, tag or comment
-      -d, --delete [N]     delete bookmark at DB index N delete all bookmarks, if no arguments
+                           refresh title of bookmark at N, if only N is specified without any edit options -d, --delete [N]     delete bookmark at DB index N delete all bookmarks, if no arguments
+      -h, --help           show this information

+    edit options:
       --url keyword        specify url, works with -u only --tag [...]          set comma-separated tags, works with -a, -u clears tag, if no arguments